People's Liberation Army

-The PLA is not a traditional nation-state military.
-It is the armed wing of the CCP and controlled by the party, not by the state.
+The PLA is the armed wing of the CCP and controlled by the party, not by the state.
 The PLA's primary mission is the defense of the party and its interests.
 The PLA is the guarantor of the party's survival and rule, and the party prioritizes maintaining control and the loyalty of the PLA.
-According to Chinese law, the party has leadership over the armed forces and the CMC exercises supreme military command; the party and state CMCs are practically a single body by membership.
+According to Chinese law, the party has absolute control over the armed forces and the CMC exercises supreme military command; the party and state CMCs are practically a single body by membership.
 Since 1989, the CCP general secretary has also been the CMC Chairman; this grants significant political power as the only member of the Politburo Standing Committee with direct responsibilities for the armed forces.
 The Ministry of National Defense has no command authority; it is the PLA's interface with state and foreign entities and insulates the PLA from external influence.

 Today, the majority of military units around the country are assigned to one of five theatre commands by geographical location.
 In addition to wartime arrangements, the PLA is also involved in the peacetime operations of other components of the armed forces.
 This is particularly visible in maritime territorial disputes where the navy is heavily involved in the planning, coordination and execution of operations by the PAP's China Coast Guard.
 The PLA is the world's largest military force (not including paramilitary or reserve forces) and has the second largest defence budget in the world.
-China's military expenditure was US$314 billion in 2024, accounting for 12 percent of the world's defence expenditures.
+China's military expenditure was US$336 billion in 2024, accounting for 12 percent of the world's defence expenditures.
 It is also one of the fastest modernizing militaries in the world, and has been termed as a potential military superpower, with significant regional defence and rising global power projection capabilities.